wp-plugins/meeting-scheduler-by-vcita/readme.txt

 4. Click on" test drive your online scheduling" and see what your clients will see when booking an appointment with you.

 = Select your online booking widget =
-1. You can choose to add your appointment booking service as a proactive Scheduling box - "Active engage", a contact form with scheduling option - "Contact form" and a sidebar contact widget - "Sidebar"
+1. You can choose how to add your appointment booking service:*  **Active Engage** - A proactive scheduling box.
+This option is most popular as it encourages visitors to contact you and increases your leads*  **Scheduling Calendar** - Add a booking calendar or a service menu directly on your page*  **Contact Form** with an appointment scheduling button*  **Sidebar** - Show appointment scheduling buttons on the side-bar of every page on your site*  **Links and shortcodes**
 2. Select your prefered widget, and click "Edit" to customize it.

 For manual installation instructions and additional widgets - look at the FAQ section